Find Affordable College Courses

 Boston, MA

 A rank of #2 on this year’s list means Boston University is a great place for rehabilitation and therapeutic professions students working on their bachelor’s degree.
-Boston U is a very large private not-for-profit school located in the city of Boston.
+Boston U is a very large private not-for-profit school located in the large city of Boston.

 Women make up 92% of the rehabilitation majors at the school.